 Learning Outcomes: From critical thinking to professionalism, you will gain the skills necessary to compassionately serve in a healthcare setting.

-Tailored Learning: In 2019, in addition to its traditional day program, STI began offering its Medical Assistant offerings via a blended online program and on-campus lab instruction on some weeknights.
+Tailored Learning: In 2019, in addition to its traditional day program, STC began offering its Medical Assistant offerings via a blended online program and on-campus lab instruction on some weeknights.

 Salaries for Medical Assistants